MMK21Hub/slime-hook/readme.md

 #### Optional fields

-This shows optional fields with their default values.
+This shows optional fields with some suggested values.

 ```yaml
 # When provided, Slime Hook will be restarted if certain errors occur, such as the container being stopped or removed